thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 ```

 To setup our test, we create a link using FactoryGirl's `.create` method, which
-instantiates a new `Link` object with our (currently non-existant) factory
+instantiates a new `Link` object with our (currently non-existent) factory
 definition and persists it to the database.

 `.create` is loaded into the global context in `spec/support/factory_girl.rb`: